Ljungwaldh/First-Milestone-Project/README.md

 #### Visitors of my wbesite are looking for:
 * Inspiration for improving themselves as players and/or coaches that can be used right away
-* Professional support for a player's/group's/team's development'
+* Professional support for a player's/group's/team's development

 #### This project and website can provide a great solution for them for the following reasons:
 * Sparse amount of football coaches offering this kind of service in the Stockholm area
 * No coaches in the Stockholm area providing information and language of service in English, therefore making it difficult for the international community
 * Websites with similar services offered in the Stockholm area are either poorly designed or provide too much information, therefore not providing a great user experience
 * My website will emphasize great user design and experience, aiming for simplicity so more focus can be placed on action/taking the next step for customers.
-The website will be easy to navigate with few pages, concise information, these leading to customers easily coming towards the service request form.
+The website will be easy to navigate, provide clear and concise information, and all this leading to customers easily coming towards the service request form.

 #### User Stories
 1. As a new visitor to the website, I want to be able to navigate easily so I can find what I need efficiently
 2. As a new visitor to the website, I want to get ideas for training and/or coaching football, so that I can be a better player and/or coach
-3. As a new visitor to the website, I want to know more about the coach himself, so that I can judghe for myself whether I think he is credible or not
+3. As a new visitor/potentialcustomer to the website, I want to know more about the coach himself, so that I can judghe for myself whether I think he is credible or not
 4. As a potential customer, I want to know what past players/customers who have been coached by him have to say about him, so I can further verify how good a coach he is
 5. As a potential customer, I want to have a clearly communicated pricing model of his services, so I can consider the cost factor in my decision making process
-6. As a potential customer, I want the process of requesting his services to be as clear, simple, and intuitive as possible, so that I know what to do once I've made my decision and be able to execute on my decision quickly
+6. As a potential customer, I want the process of requesting his services to be as clear, simple, and intuitive as possible, so that I know what to do once I've made my decision and I can execute on this quickly
 7. As an observer/potential customer, I want to access and see the coach's social media easily, so that I can keep up with the latest developments in his blog and/or service offerings
 8. As an observer/potential customer, I want a clear and easy way of contacting the coach, so I can I can get in touch with him in regards to anything that doesn't concern the service request form, for example, any questions I have.
-As a returning customer, where I already know what I want, want to be able to easily navigate to the service request form
+9. As a returning customer, where I already know what I want, want to be able to easily navigate to the service request form

 #### Wireframe Mockups

-(to be added later)
+# Features

+## Consistent Features

+Ever-present features within the website include a fixed navigation bar, allowing easy access to other parts of the website without having to scoll to the top of the page.
+The navigation bar contains a logo on the left-hand side and the menu items on the right-hand side.
+In mobile view, the menu items compress under a nurger icon button, which when clicked on produces a dropdown list with the menu items listed.

 # Credits